Wintellect/WintellectVSCmdlets/ReadMe.md

 	        Invoke-NamedParameter                           A wonderful cmdlet that lets you easily call methods with many optional parameters.
 Full credit to Jason Archer for this cmdlet.

-	        Invoke-WinDBG                                   VS 2010/2012 have ease of use, where WinDBG (with SOS + SOSEX) have tons of power to tell you what's going on in your application.
+            Invoke-WinDBG                                   Visual Studio has ease of use, where WinDBG (with SOS + SOSEX) have tons of power to tell you what's going on in your application.
 This cmdlet starts WinDBG on the process you're currently debugging in the
                                                             IDE so you can have the best of both worlds.

 	        Open-LastIntelliTraceRecording                  When you stop debugging, your current IntelliTrace log disappears.
 This cmdlet fixes that by opening the last log you produced so you can post-mortem look at your debugging session.

 	SEE ALSO
-	    Online help and updates: http://www.wintellect.com/CS/blogs/jrobbins/default.aspx
+	    Online help and updates: http://www.wintellect.com/devcenter/author/jrobbins
 	    Add-BreakpointsOnAllDocMethods
 	    Remove-BreakpointsOnAllDocMethods
 	    Add-InterestingThreadFilterToBreakpoints